silvercircle/nvim/doc/docs/index.md

 Neovim is no different.
 Its configuration is normally written in the Lua programming language and — on UNIX-like operating systems — resides under `$HOME/.config/nvim`

+## Quick overview
+This Neovim configuration is meant to be a general purpose configuration targeting many different use cases.
+It supports a wide range of languages out-of-the-box and can be expanded with relative ease.

+## Highlights
+* Support for many most common languages.
+C/C++, C#, Java, Python, TypeScript/JavaScript, Scala, HTML, CSS, JSON, Lua, Markdown, LaTeX and many more.

+* All supported languages have support for Treesitter and are ready for LSP

+* auto-completion via either blink or nvim-cmp plugins.

+* Various means of managing files inside the editor.
+NvimTree and Oil are integrated by default.

+* Integrated theme engine that support Treesitter and semantic highlighting.
+At the moment, it comes with four different color schemes, based on Gruvbox, Dracula, OneDark and Sonokai.
+Each scheme has variants to tweak the background color tone, contrast and color-richness.

 ## [LSP setup](LSP/index.md)
 This is probably the most important and most complex setup task.
 While a lot has been pre-configured you will likely still have to configure quite a few things.